davepinch/pinchy.cc/content/fragments/the-mechanics-of-the-cartesian-grid/2-here-the-mechanics-build-the-cartesian-grid/here-the-mechanics-build-the-cartesian-grid.md

 ---
 title: "here the mechanics build the cartesian grid"
-next: "an infinite grid, all lines parallel and beautiful"
+next: "an infinite grid, all lines parallel"
+type: fragment
 ---